clavisound/SlimLoRa/README.md

 - [x] Restore session from EEPROM (arduino style)
 - [x] Downlink for application.
 - [x] NbTrans - edit SlimLoRa.h to config.
+- [x] Most important MAC commands - more to follow
+- [x] Session saved to EEPROM.
+You only need to join once on the lifetime of the device.

 # MAC commands supported.